 - TTARA supports giving taxpayers reasonable and adequate time to respond to administrative requests without jeopardizing their rights to a refund of overpaid taxes.

-- TTARA opposes contingent fee audits, as they threaten the objectivity of the auditor.
+- TTARA opposes contingent fee audits and tax ferret contracts, as they threaten the objectivity of the contractor.

 - TTARA supports the continued funding of the state’s economic incentive programs.